Toast — Smart UI JavaScript API

 "top-right"

-<smart-toast position='bottom-left'></smart-toast>
+<smart-toast position="bottom-left"></smart-toast>

-const toast = document.querySelector('smart-toast');
+const el = document.querySelector('smart-toast');

-const toast = document.querySelector('smart-toast');
+const el = document.querySelector('smart-toast');

-let position = toast.position;
+const position = el.position;

 If the element has the "readonly" attribute, users cannot modify its value; the content is visible but cannot be changed or edited through user input.
 However, users may still be able to interact with the element in limited ways, such as copying its text, but any form of altering the value is disabled.